Winning VS Success – Winners come in all shapes and sizes.

 Success is often better defined as the accomplishment of an aim or purpose and is generally less about luck and more about application.

 I have always believed that the route to success comes not from intelligence or charisma or even money.
 I think the real path to winning comes from determination.
 That will to succeed can be more powerful than anything else.
-To want something that much can incentivize and deliver a solution when others might fall to the wayside and not deliver.
+To want something that much can incentivise and deliver a solution when others might fall to the wayside and not deliver.

 If you assess some of the most successful people in different walks of life you will quickly see that they often have one common factor.
 An unflappable determination.
 Entrepreneur, Richard Branson, inventor, James Dyson, businessman Duncan Bannatyne all started from humble beginnings and found success through hard work and determination.

 Success is also subjective and to a great degree measured not by wealth but how people perceive you.
-Saving a life on the operating table should be celebrated as much as the winning goal in a cup final.
+Saving life on the operating table should be celebrated as much as the winning goal in a cup final.